jackpal/jackpal.github.io/_posts/2009-11-07-How_about_that_new_Verizon_Droid_.md

 ---
 date: 2009-11-07 19:37
 tags: droid,android
+title: How about that new Verizon Droid?
 ---

-# How about that new Verizon Droid?

 I've been working part time on the "Droid" project for the last year, and it finally shipped today.
 I wrote some of the graphics libraries.